ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Analysis of the Join Operator

 To establish the heuristic, we define the abstract costs of each of our major operators.
 Let $J(n)$, $V(n)$, $S(n)$, and $A(n)$ be the respective costs of join, valid-bit sort, full sort, and aggregation over $n$ rows (we abstract away aggregation functions at this phase).

 In this analysis, we will say we first join two tables of size $L$ and $R$, with $N:=L+R$ the combined size.
 A subsequent join is performed with a table of size $T$.
 Intuitively, we want to trim if the additional cost (valid-bit sorting over $N$ rows) is less than the future savings.
-Expressed formally,
+Expressed formally, when $J(N + T) > V(N) + J(R + T)$, we should trim.

 First, we observe that joins are superlinear: $\forall n,m>0:J(n+m)\geq J(n)+J(m)$.
 This follows from both the superlinearity of both sorting and aggregation.

 That is, we should trim when the cost of performing a join over the trimmed rows would be more expensive than performing a valid-bit sort over the entire table.